LiamWilbraham/polyhts/README.md

 # `polyhts` :sunny:
-High-level API for ultra-fast structural optimisation and property calculations of organic co-polymers.
+Python library for ultra-fast structural optimisation and property calculations of organic co-polymers.

 `polyhts` takes base functionality from: